What contracts will you NOT review?

 Guild members are required to use the Guild’s Approved Production Contract for all First Class productions (i.e., Broadway and equivalent productions throughout the U.S., Canada and London’s West End).
 These agreements are subject to the Guild’s ...

-Form agreement for collaboration between authors writing a straight play.
-It is in the best interest of parties to enter into a collaboration agreement early in the creative process, to avoid potential difficulties that could arise at a later time. ...
+Form agreement for collaboration between authors writing a musical.
+It is in the best interest of parties to enter into a collaboration agreement early in the creative process, to avoid potential difficulties that could arise at a later time.
+Click ...